MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcfilterchunkvalueimpl-class.md

 ### <a name="parameters"></a>Parametri
  *pValue*
- Specifica il valore di origine da copiare.
+ Specifica il valore di origine da copiare da.

 ### <a name="remarks"></a>Note